 NOTE: If you have not read all the information on the page entitled “Get Informed and a Sense of Purpose,” then make sure to do so before reading the information on this page.
 It’s important to know whether and why you want to go to law school before figuring out how to get into law school …

-It is often a good idea to not start law school right away after graduation.
-Instead, it is often a good idea to seek professional work experience and/or a different graduate degree prior to starting law school.
-But since many students aim to begin law school right away, this page covers everything you must do your junior and senior years to get into a good law school the fall semester after graduating from GSU.
+It is sometimes a good idea to not start law school right away after graduation.
+Instead, it is sometimes a good idea to seek professional work experience and/or a different graduate degree prior to starting law school.
+But it can often make sense to start law school right away, and since many students aim to do so, this page covers everything you must do your junior and senior years to get into a good law school the fall semester after graduating from GSU.
 If you decide to not go to law school right away after completing your undergraduate degree, this advice is still helpful.
-You just need to think of the “senior year” as “the year prior to beginning law school,” etc. If you are a freshman or sophomore, it is a good idea to read this information because it will help you understand what you should be doing now to prepare for what is coming next.
+You just need to think of the “senior year” as “the year prior to beginning law school,” etc. If you are a freshman or sophomore, it is a also good idea to read this information because it will help you understand what you should be doing now to prepare for what is coming next.
 After reading that, you can read the section below that is entitled “What You Can (and should) Do your Freshman and Sophomore Years to Prepare for Getting into a Good Law School.”

 Vital Information for Juniors and Seniors

 When to apply